Russel88/MAGinator/README.md

 ## Test data

-A test set can be found in the test_data directory.
+A test set can be found in the maginator/test_data directory.
 1. Download the 3 samples used for the test at SRA: https://www.ncbi.nlm.nih.gov/sra?LinkName=bioproject_sra_all&from_uid=715601 with the ID's dfc99c_A, f9d84e_A and 221641_A
+2. Clone repo: git clone https://github.com/Russel88/MAGinator.git
-2. Change the paths to the read-files in reads.csv
+3. Change the paths to the read-files in reads.csv
-3. Unzip the contigs.fasta.gz
+4. Unzip the contigs.fasta.gz
-4. Run MAGinator
+5. Run MAGinator

 MAGinator has been run on the test data on a slurm server with the following command:
 ```